All the “Quotes” Winston Churchill Never Said (2)

 Kiss a Girl, Climb a Wall: The most difficult things for a man to do are to climb a wall leaning towards you, and to kiss a girl leaning away from you.
 [Sometimes quoted with an addition: “…and to make an after-dinner speech.”]

 - Commonly ascribed, but nowhere in the canon.
-Recently claimed by religion columnist Marion de Velder, but probably a much older expression.
+Recently claimed by religion columnist Marion de Velder, it probably dates long before Churchill.

 Liberal and Conservative: If a man is not liberal in youth he has no heart.
 If he is not conservative when older he has no brain.
 [Or: When I was a young liberal I thought with my heart; when I grew wiser and conservative I thought with my brain.]